 How often will you see your midwife?

 As a guideline you will see your midwife approximately every four weeks from your first trimester, every two weeks from 28 weeks and every week from 36 weeks in a well healthy pregnancy.
+With our midwives your visits are tailored to suit your pregnancy.

 How often will you have blood tests?